mdn/infra/docs/incident_response.md

-# MozMEAO incident response guide
+# MDN Incident Response Guide

 Stay cool, take a deep breath.
 We'll solve this problem together, and this guide is here to help.